-Spring has sprung, which means it’s time to pack up your parka and check your basement for leaks.
-We have a few simple items to check each spring as the ground thaws that can help catch leaks early, prevent extensive basement damage and keep your socks dry!
+Spring has sprung, which means it’s time to pack up your parka and check for basement leaks.
+We have a few simple items to check each spring as the ground thaws that can help catch leaks early, prevent extensive basement water damage and keep your socks dry!

 Sump pumps play an essential role in keeping your basement dry, especially when it is prone to flooding.
+Within the City of Edmonton, a sump pump has been a building requirement since 1988.
 Make sure to inspect your sump pump, the plug-in, and the drainage system.
 If you are unsure, have someone check it for you.

 Not only should you check the sump pump, but the areas around it as well, see if there is any sitting water.
 If you do not have a sump pump in your home, make sure you have a drainage system in place as water can collect quickly.